 - Foster good relations between people.

-To sign the pledge please visit the Sign the Pledge page and give your support to:
+To pledge please give your support to:

 - Promote an equal society to uphold the rights of everyone and we will work to eliminate unlawful discrimination, harassment, victimisation and unfair treatment